0xc0dec/0xc0dec.github.io/content/_index.md

 ## Pet projects

-As if I don't code enough at work I sometimes do it in my spare time too.
-Here are some projects:
+I sometimes code in in my spare time too.
+Here are some of the projects:

 - [Solo](https://github.com/0xc0dec/solo), a simple game engine with OpenGL/Vulkan backend, Bullet physics and Lua scripting.
   More or less just a playground for my gamedev experiments.